Chorlton-cum-Hardy: Religion

 Since 1847 Chorlton has been in the Anglican Diocese of Manchester and Archdeaconry of Manchester; and since 1850, in the Roman Catholic Diocese of Salford.
 Between 1541 and 1847 it was in the Diocese of Chester and before that the Diocese of Lichfield and Coventry.
 In medieval times the parish church was the Collegiate Church in Manchester, dependent on which was the chapel of ease at Didsbury.

 A timber-framed chapel dedicated to St Clement provided by the Barlow family in 1512 was used until 1779 when it was replaced by a brick chapel, probably on the same site.
 (Its Grade II listed gatehouse and bell turret remain at Chorlton Green.)
 Chorlton was designated a parish in 1839 and by 1860 the chapel was deemed inadequate for the expanding population.
 Lord Egerton provided land for a replacement but not all parishioners supported the proposal and the old chapel remained after the new church was completed in 1866.
 After the old chapel was demolished in 1949 St Clement's Church became the parish church.

 In 1898 a new parish was established consisting of part of St Clement's parish and some others.
 The foundation stone of St Werburgh's Church was laid on 5 November 1899, its chancel and transepts dedicated in 1900, it was completed and opened on 1 June 1902 and consecrated 15 July 1902.
+The architect was R. B. Preston and the stained glass is by Humphries, Jackson & Ambler and others.